Virginia Republicans threaten payback for Democrats’ snub of Trump EPA chief

 “It is entirely unprecedented to throw away an entire year’s worth of hard work done by these appointees, and refusing their confirmation will bring parts of our government to a screeching halt,” Ebbin said.
 “This is not a trivial matter, and playing politics with consequential governing and regulatory boards is plainly bad government.”

-The House was still in session but had not yet acted to scrap any appointees as of early Friday evening.
-Kilgore said the appointees that Republicans still planned to unseat would be from “areas where we have disagreement with Gov. Northam’s appointments.”
-Kilgore said they will be removing people from the air board, water board, board of education, marine authorities and air pollution board.
-The hundreds of other appointees will remain.
+The stalling over the appointees kept lawmakers in the House chambers into the evening, dragging out an already full schedule as they tried to push through final legislation before next week’s crossover deadline.
+The House ended up voting to reject 11 appointees from the board of education, state air pollution control board, state water control board, safety and health codes board and the Virginia Marine Resources Commission.
+The hundreds of other appointees remained in place.

-“We could have just let them all die today, but out of good faith we are going to act today and move forward,” Kilgore said.
+“We could have just let them all die today, but out of good faith we are going to act today and move forward,” Kilgore said before the vote.